 Baptism for School-Aged Children

 The Church of the Resurrection partners with families who are seeking initiation into the Church for their school-aged children who attend Resurrection School, who are homeschooled, or who attend public or other schools in the area.
 Whatever your family's specific situation is, we will work with you individually to assist you and your children along the way.
-If you have school-aged children to be baptized, they will receive their First Holy Communion and the Sacrament of Confirmation at the same time.
-For more information about Baptism for school-aged children, please contact Susan Bartold at (517) 482-4749 or send her a message below.
+For more information about Baptism for school-aged children, please contact Debbie McPherson at [email protected] or at the parish office, (517) 482-4749.

 Baptism for Adults